AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/equations.rst

 Additional variable names field
 -------------------------------

-If you want to introduce any variables that are not related to the variables in the equations, you can add them here (see in the :ref:`figure above <equationsExample>`).
+If you want to introduce any variables that are not related to the variables in the equations, you can add them here (see in the :ref:`figure above <equationsExample>`) as a comma separated list.
 Here are some common reasons you might want to do that:

 * Add a variable for the sole purpose of **displaying an image or message** below the variable.
 This dummy variable should be **hidden** for this purpose.
 * The calculator has a lot of **JavaScript** to handle the calculations, instead of using equations.
 So to create the variables in the calculator without writing them as equations, they need to be listed here.